argonne-lcf/AR2023/_performancehighlights/gamess.md

 # Performance Results
 In 2023, the GAMESS team leveraged the Aurora system to perform simulations of silica nanoparticles surrounded by thousands of water molecules, scaling on up to 512 nodes of the system.
-Results have demonstrated performance some 2.5 times improved over other tested architectures.
+Results have demonstrated performance some 2.5 times greater than was achieved using other tested architectures.

 # Impact